urakubo/UNI-EM/docs/HowToMakePlugin.md

 },
 }
 ```
 Where the keys at a highest level (e.g., "2D/3D Filters") show the items of the dropdown menu, and the key "Sub" specifies the number of lower-level items that are subsequently generated.
 The key "Func" specifies the functions that are called in UNI_EM\plugins.
 Here, check the content of UNI_EM\plugins\Template\Template.py.
-The class GenerateDialog is automatically called to create a dialog (Widget).
+Its class GenerateDialog is automatically called to create a dialog (Widget).
 ```python
 from Template.Training   import Training from Template.Inference  import Inference